Thieves' Highway: Cast

+Production

 Dana Andrews and Victor Mature originally were announced for the lead.

+The film was shot in 30 days.

-The film was shot on location in San Francisco, and is noted for its accurate depiction of the vibrant fruit and produce market in that city, then located adjacent to the Embarcadero north of the Ferry Building.
+Some of the film was shot on location in San Francisco, and is noted for its accurate depiction of the vibrant fruit and produce market in that city, then located adjacent to the Embarcadero north of the Ferry Building.
 The Figlia Market is depicted on the corner of Washington and Davis Streets (clearly indicated by a street sign).
 The produce market was closed and moved to the southeastern part of the city by the end of the 1950s.
 The warehouses were demolished to make way for the Alcoa Building (now known as One Maritime Plaza), and the Golden Gateway residential and commercial development.
 The Hotel Colchester where Rica resides was located at 259 Embarcadero (now a parking lot).
 Also depicted is the old State Belt Line Railroad which provided service to the piers and warehouses of the entire Embarcadero.

 Some of the outdoor produce market scenes were shot at the Oakland Produce Market, near today's Jack London Square.

 Reception

-Critical

-When the film was released, New York Times film critic Bosley Crowther said, as a part of a larger review:"But particular thanks for this crisp picture should go to the Messrs.
+When the film was released, New York Times film critic Bosley Crowther said, as a part of a larger review:But particular thanks for this crisp picture should go to the Messrs.
 Bezzerides and Dassin for their keen writing, well-machined construction and sharpness of imagery.
 Once again, Mr. Dassin, who directed "The Naked City," has gone forth into actual settings for his backgrounds — onto the highways and the city streets, the orchards and teeming produce markets of California and San Francisco.
 He has got the look and "feel" of people and places in the produce world.
 You can almost sense the strain of trucking and smell the crated fruit.
 More than that, he has got the excitement and the tension of commerce today.
-"Thieves' Highway" is a first-class melodrama which just misses — yes, just misses — being great."
+"Thieves' Highway" is a first-class melodrama which just misses — yes, just misses — being great.

+Thieves' Highway is considered an example of film gris, according to the classification of Thom Andersen.

+Eddie Muller listed it as one of his Top 25 Noir Films.